 \subsection{A brief history}

-In algebraic geometry this problem was first considered by Jun Li in the case where $D$ is a smooth divisor, following work of Gathmann and Vakil~\cite{Gat02,Vak00}.
-In order to obtain a compactification, he studies maps to \textbf{expansions} of $X$ along $D$, informally called ``accordions''.
+In algebraic geometry this problem was first considered by Li in the case where $D$ is smooth, following work of Gathmann and Vakil~\cite{Gat02,Vak00}.
+In order to obtain a compactification, he studies maps to \textbf{expansions} of $X$ along $D$, called ``accordions''.
 These are obtained by iteratively degenerating $X$ to the normal cone of $D$ in $X$, and form the fibers of $\mathcal X$ above.
 After replacing the target with an accordion, transverse stable limits of families of relative maps exist and are unique.
-The resulting moduli space $\mathsf{Li}_\Gamma(X)$ is a proper Deligne--Mumford stack equipped with a virtual fundamental class~\cite{Li01}.
-Jun Li's relative theory is now a fundamental part of enumerative geometry.
-The original construction of the virtual class is technical, but the advent of new methods -- orbifold and logarithmic maps -- greatly simplifies its construction.
-The original ideas appear in~\cite{AF11,Kim08} but the picture is refined in~\cite{AMW12} and the latter has had an influence on this paper.
+The resulting moduli space $\mathsf{Li}_\Gamma(X)$ is a proper Deligne--Mumford stack with a virtual fundamental class~\cite{Li01}.
+Li's theory is central to enumerative geometry.
+The original construction of the virtual class is technical, but the advent of new methods -- orbifolds and logarithmic structures -- offered simplifications~\cite{AF11,Kim08}.
+Important conceptual advances were made in~\cite{AMW12}.

-There appear to have been prior several attempts to generalize Li's approach to the simple normal crossings setup, but it appears that the idea was abandoned in favour of the logarithmic approach.
+There have been several attempts to generalize Li's approach to the simple normal crossings setup, but it appears that the idea was abandoned in favour of the logarithmic approach.
 Remarkably, the transversality condition demanded above can be avoided entirely for the purpose of \textit{defining} relative invariants.
-In a 2001 lecture, Siebert suggested that one could study stable maps entirely within the category of logarithmic schemes.
-This leads to a very concise solution to the problem.
-In the logarithmic category, it is possible to have a morphism $C\to X$ with components that are scheme theoretically contained in $D$, while nonetheless having a well-defined contact order at marked points.
-With considerable effort, Abramovich--Chen and Gross--Siebert both constructed moduli spaces $\mathsf{ACGS}_\Gamma(X)$ of logarithmic maps to a simple normal crossings pair $(X,D)$, equipped with a virtual class~\cite{AC11,Che10,GS13}, building on striking work of Nishinou and Siebert~\cite{NS06}.
-Crucially, these papers introduced tropical geometry into the theory of stable maps, and this forms the basis for our approach.
+In 2001, Siebert suggested that one could study stable maps within the category of logarithmic schemes.
+This leads to a concise solution to the problem.
+In the logarithmic category, a map $C\to X$ can have components that are scheme theoretically contained in $D$ and nevertheless carry a well-defined contact order at marked points.
+Abramovich--Chen and Gross--Siebert constructed moduli spaces $\mathsf{ACGS}_\Gamma(X)$ of logarithmic maps to a simple normal crossings pair $(X,D)$, equipped with a virtual class~\cite{AC11,Che10,GS13}, building on striking work of Nishinou and Siebert~\cite{NS06}.
+Crucially, the work of Gross, Nishinou, and Siebert inserted tropical geometry into the theory of stable maps, and this is fundamental to the direction proposed here.